shubh0811/THIEF-DETECTING-NOTIFIER/README.md

 ## Explanation:
-#### Power Supply is connected to the ESP8266 to power it than it is connected to the IR sonsor.
+#### Power Supply is connected to the ESP8266 to power it than it is connected to the IR sensor.
 #### Here is the Code of the Project: https://github.com/shubh0811/THIEF-DETECTING-NOTIFIER/blob/master/Code.txt
-#### ESP8266 connects to the WIFI and the Blynk app due to which it sends the notification on the Blynk app which is in phone.
+#### ESP8266 connects to the WIFI(just by writing the name and the pass of the WIFI in the code) and the Blynk app(through the Auth provided by the Blynk app) due to which it sends the notification on the Blynk app which is in phone.
 #### According to the code as the IR sensor senses the obstacle it passes 1 through the output pin to the ESP8266 board.
-Now as the code says if their is 1 passed through the sensor than sends the notification on the Blynk app.
+Now as the code says if their is 1 passed through the sensor than send the notification on the Blynk app.
-#### It could be dirrectly connected to the charger or the power supply about which i have already disscused.
+#### ESP8266 board could be dirrectly connected to the charger or the power supply about which i have already disscused.
-### The image of the Project when attached to the wall: https://github.com/shubh0811/THIEF-DETECTING-NOTIFIER/tree/master/Project%20On%20The%20Wall
+### The image of the Project when attached on the wall: https://github.com/shubh0811/THIEF-DETECTING-NOTIFIER/tree/master/Project%20On%20The%20Wall
 ### The image of the Project when put in the box: https://github.com/shubh0811/THIEF-DETECTING-NOTIFIER/tree/master/Project%20In%20The%20Box